MESAHub/mesa-website/02-prereqs.markdown

 [release]:http://sourceforge.net/projects/mesa/files/releases/mesa-r{{site.version}}.zip/download

 The compressed file is about 1GB, so don't worry if it takes a little while to download.
-If you are experiencing slow download speeds, you may want to change which mirror you are using.
+If the download is slow, you may want to change which mirror you are using.
 (After you select a zipfile to download, click the "try another mirror" link near the top of the page.)

-The unzipped and installed package will be large, so make sure you have at least 10 GB free on your disk.
+The unzipped and installed package will be large, so make sure you have at least 20 GB free on your disk.

 When you unzip the file, it will create a directory named mesa-r{{site.version}}.
 This will be your main MESA directory.
-You are free to rename it, just make sure to set MESA\_DIR accordingly (see the next section).
+You are free to rename it, just make sure to set `MESA_DIR` accordingly (see the next section).

 You can also download zip files of [older MESA releases][releases].